 To add instructions to an individual image or group of images, you can do the following:

-1) Select the image or group of images you want to add instructions to (hold down shift to select multiple images next to each other, CTR / COMMAND to select images not next to each other)
+1) Select the image or group of images you want to add instructions to (hold down shift to select multiple images next to each other, CTRL / COMMAND to select images not next to each other).

 Selecting Instructions To Add

 Once on the Instructions page, you can select what type of edit you want to specify based on your Pixelz plan and the specification you have set up.
 First, you will choose an Action, then choose what part of the product receives that action.
 You can add as many actions as you need to the order to fulfill your instructions.

 For example, if you need to remove a prop that is holding up the product, you can choose the action "Remove" and then choose "Props."
 You can use the search bar on the Where section to quickly find the part of the product you need to add instructions for.

 If you are requesting instructions that conflict with your Pixelz plan or the specification associated with your order, you will receive a notification that the instruction cannot be added and how to correct the issue.

 An example of a plan conflict would be trying to choose Match Color in a Solo plan.
 If you tried to choose this instruction option, you would receive a notice to upgrade to Professional, as color matching is only offered in that plan.

 Many of the actions are basic settings on your specification or features (such as color matching or expedite on Professional), which are accessed elsewhere.
 When these are selected, rather than creating an instruction, you will receive information on how to edit these settings on your specification or place an order using these features.